psonnera/cgm-remote-monitor/README.md

 - [Node.js](http://nodejs.org/) Node 20.x or 22.x (LTS recommended).
 Node versions that do not have the latest security patches will not be supported.
 Use [Install instructions for Node](https://nodejs.org/en/download/package-manager/) or use `bin/setup.sh`)
 - [Bun](https://bun.sh/) Bun 1.x (required to run install/build/start scripts in this repository)
-- [MongoDB](https://www.mongodb.com/try/download/community) MongoDB 4.4 or later recommended (MongoDB 5.0+ for better performance and security).
-The `mongodb` npm package version 3.6.0 is used, which supports MongoDB 3.6 through 5.x.
+- [MongoDB](https://www.mongodb.com/try/download/community) MongoDB 4.4 or later (MongoDB 6.0+ recommended for better performance and security).
+This project uses the `mongodb` npm driver v6, which supports MongoDB server 4.2 and later.

 As a non-root user clone this repo then install dependencies into the root of the project: